 Divorce coaches work with couples through arbitration.
-Most divorce coaches are already credentialed in similar fields, such as being licensed marriage therapists or mental health counselors, possibly having a doctorate.
+According to the International Academy of Collaborative Professionals (IACP), they should be licensed marriage therapists or mental health counselors, or they should have a doctoral degree.
 Minimal special divorce training is also required.

 Job Description for Divorce Coaches